djsperka/vsg-progs/src/fixstim/README.txt

                       a balanced sequence overall.
 Note that the number of terms shown in the complete sequence is 2*n_terms.

+Drifting Bar Stimulus

+This stimulus consists of a rectangular bar that drifts across the screen.
+The direction of the drift is perpendicular to the width of the bar, and the center of the bar will always drift through the center of the screen.
+The color of the bar, its width and height, and its drift velocity must be specified, along with a list of direction angles.
+The zero degree orientation is when the width of the bar is horizontal and the direction is upwards on the screen.
+Positive angles run counter-clockwise from there; thus a 90 degree orientation has a vertically oriented bar travelling from right to left across the screen.

+Triggers are generated on the frame where any part of the bar first appears on the screen and on the frame when the last portion of the bar leaves the screen.

+To specify this type of tuning curve, use the -G option:

+-G color,bar_width,bar_height,bar_speed,ori1,ori2,ori3,...

+where bar_width and bar_height are in visual degrees, and bar_speed is in visual degrees per second.
+Orientation are all in degrees.
+The color may be specified with one of white, black, gray, red, green or blue, or as a custom color by giving an rgb triplet (r/g/b), where each of r, g, and b are integers in [0, 255].

+DUAL VSG options

 Cool dual VSG options.
 The first option is required - it tells us how much the coordinate offset is between the master and slave screen.
 The DMV options allow you to specify what you want to display on either, or both, screens.
 When used,